mukeshbasira/PJP2.0/README.md

 !!!!!!!!!!
 FOR MORE EXAMPLES visit http://natty.joestelmach.com/doc.jsp     !!!!!!!!!!

-1.You can subtract two dates(as phrase or as specified US date format).
+1. You can subtract two dates(as phrase or as specified US date format).

-2.Add 'n' Days  Months Weeks to the given date
+2. Add 'n' Days  Months Weeks to the given date

-3.Evaluate simple date/phrase
+3. Evaluate simple date/phrase

-4.Sub 'n' Days Months Weeks to the given date
+4. Sub 'n' Days Months Weeks to the given date

 5. Determine the Week number for a given a date

-6.SAVE to CSV
+6. SAVE to CSV

-7.show all session history
+7. show all session history

-8.generate and test random date
+8. generate and test random date

-9.BULK TEST ADD TO CSV
+9. BULK TEST ADD TO CSV

 10.SAVE and EXIT